Confused about nonstick cookware brands?

 Why?

-Here's a little more info about the two nonstick cookware options.
+Here's a little more info about the two options.

 About PTFE Cookware

-PTFE, an acronym for polytetrafluoroethylene, has been around for about 7 decades.
-It is a long-chain organic molecule derived from hydrocarbons: that is to say, it is a type of plastic.
-It was accidentally discovered in the 1930s by Dupont scientist Roy Plunkett.
-Dupont named it Teflon, and it dominated the nonstick cookware market until Dupont's patent expired.
-Now there are many, many versions of PTFE/Teflon on the market.
-PTFE is also used in many other industries and can be found in common household products like plumber's tape and dental floss.
-Because it is inert and very stable at temps below about 390F, it is also used in medical implant devices.
+PTFE, an acronym for polytetrafluoroethylene, is an organic molecule derived from hydrocarbons: that is, it's a type of plastic.
+It was discovered accidentally in the 1930s by Dupont scientist Roy Plunkett.
+Dupont named it Teflon®, and it dominated the nonstick cookware market for decades.
+When Dupont's patent expired, other companies developed versions of PTFE, so today there are hundreds of brands on the market.

 You can read more about PTFE on its Wikipedia page.